Skip to content

 • Quick Clot - Low effectiveness to close the wound while maintaining a decent ability to keep the wound closed.

-• Tourniquet - Tourniquets allow to immediately stop the blood loss at any limps of a patient.
+• Tourniquet - Tourniquets allow you to immediately stop the blood loss on any of a patient’s limbs.
 They are a temporary measure to effectively stop any bleeding.
 Tourniquets cause pain and do not address the wound itself.
 Therefore, they are only a temporary tool to stop blood loss to gain time to address the injuries with bandages.

-Medications can be utilized to treat patients and help improving their medical state.
-Although medications come with a risk of causing an overdose which results in more damage to the patient than the negative effects they are designed to treat.
+Medications can be utilised to treat patients and help improve their medical state.
+However, medications carry a risk of causing an overdose, which results in more damage to the patient than the negative effects they are designed to treat.
 Some medication should only be administered by medics.

 Transfusions allow medics to increase the blood level of a patient.
-Transfusions do not only need time to be set up, they furthermore require time to run through.
+Transfusions not only need time to be set up, they also require time to run through.
 They can only be administered by medics.
-Especially patients with a high level of blood loss may need transfusions to stabilize.
+Especially patients with a high level of blood loss may need transfusions to stabilise.

 Some wounds may cause lasting damage such as fractures which require additional treatment.
-Splints allow medics to heal fractures on limps of patients to restore full mobility.
+Splints allow medics to heal fractures on the limbs of patients to restore full mobility.

 Once a patient is in cardiac arrest, it is essential to restore a heart rate.
-In those cases it is essential to administer CPR.
+In those cases you must administer CPR.
 A medic should monitor whether the overall condition of a patient allows for a successful CPR.

 In the following paragraph you learn the procedures of dealing with wounded.
 Always follow this procedure to ensure an appropriate handling of the situation and proper treatment for the patient.
 This assumes that the wounded is unconscious, otherwise he should treat himself.